IAS Exam Pattern| UPSC Exam Pattern | UPSC/IAS Prelims cum Mains Exam Pattern | IFS/IPS Exam Pattern and Syllabus

 - Welfare schemes by the government

-Paper 6(General Studies 3) – This paper has questions regarding Modern India and key developments.
-Also, the included topics are:
+Paper 6(General Studies 3) – This paper has questions regarding the Modern Indian Economy and key developments.
+Topics included are:

 - Indian Economy